-SVM is one of the most popular algorithms in the domain of machine learning and data science.
+SVM is one of the most popular algorithms in machine learning and data science.
 Since the discovery of this algorithm in the 1990s, it has been widely popular among experts.
-The idea behind this algorithm is very intuitive, and experts consider this one of the best “Out of the box” classifiers.
-In this article, we will try to develop the understanding of SVMs from a beginner level to an expert level.
+The idea behind this algorithm is very intuitive, and experts consider this one of the best "Out of box" classifiers.
+In this article, we will try to develop the understanding of SVMs from a beginner to an expert level.

-Hyperplanes are a popular concept in geometry that can be considered a generalization of the plane in different dimensions.
-In 2D space, it's a line; in 3D space, it’s a plane, and in P dimensional space, it is a P-1 dimensional subspace.
+Humans have progressively designed geometry.
+First is the point, then there is a line on which that point lies.
+Then we have planes on which this line can lie.
+Hyperplanes are a popular concept in geometry that can be considered a generalization of "planes" in different dimensions.
+In 2D space, it's a line; in 3D space, it's a plane; in P dimensional space, it is a P-1 dimensional subspace.

 As a fundamental nature, it separates the space into two parts.
-Suppose βs are the coefficients and X = [x1, x2, …., xn] is a vector in n-dimensional space.
-In the figure below, the left side shows the R2 (Real) space where equation 1 is the linear equation, and similarly, on the right side, equation 1 is the plane equation in R3 space.
+Let's consider the image below.
+Suppose X = [x1, x2, …., xn] is a vector in n-dimensional space, and βs are the coefficients.
+The left side of the image shows the R2 (Real) space (2 dimensions), where equation 1 is linear.
+On the right side, equation 1 is a plane equation in R3 space (3 dimensions).
 If a point satisfies equation 1, then it will lie on the line (in R2) (or on the plane (in R3)).
-Otherwise, it will satisfy either equation 2 or 3, and that will be a deciding factor on which side of the line (or plane) the point will lie.
+Otherwise, it will satisfy either equation 2 or 3.
+Based on this inequality, we can decide on which side of the line (or plane) that point will be present.

 Here comes the concept of the Maximal Margin Classifier.